How to Submit a Location Challenge

 What Can Be Challenged?

-• Misidentified Location: A location's broadband service is incorrectly identified (for example, a gray point is really a home or small business that does not take a commercial-grade internet service).
+• Building Type: A location’s building type is incorrect (for example, a residential building is really a business, or a gray point identified as an Enterprise location is really a home or small business that does not take an enterprise-grade internet service).

 Filling out the Location Challenge Form

-After you select the Location Challenge link on the right-hand side of the location’s address, a form will open.
+After you select the Location Challenge link on the right-hand side of the location’s address, the form shown below will open.

-2. Select the type of challenge you wish to file from the drop-down menu.
+2. Select the type of challenge you wish to file from the list.
 The remaining fields will update based on the type of challenge you select.
+Fill out all the required fields.
+Click Next.

-The challenge will then be submitted and reviewed by the FCC.
-The map will then reflect that a challenge has been filed for the location and, once a decision on the challenge has been made, it will be reflected in a future update to the map.
+The challenge will then be submitted and processed, and the National Broadband Map will then reflect that a challenge has been filed for the location.
+If the challenge is accepted, the revised information about the location will be reflected in a future version of the location data on the map, which is updated every 6 months.

 What if the Location is Missing on the Map?

-If you believe a location you’re looking for is missing from the map, view the Fixed Broadband tab within the Location Summary tab of the map, zoom to the general area and click on the map where your home or business is located.
+If you believe a location you’re looking for is missing from the map, view the Fixed Broadband tab within the Location Summary page of the map, zoom to the general area and click on the map where the home or business structure that you believe is missing is located.
 A point will appear on the map, and the system will display a small rectangle above the point showing its geographic coordinates, along with a Add a New Location button.

 Click on the Add a New Location button.
 A warning, like the one shown below, will display if your Add a New Location challenge point is close to a location that already exists.
 Please make sure your new location isn’t already on the map.

-If you proceed, you will need to complete the Location Challenge form that appears, shown below.
+If you proceed, you will need to complete the Location Challenge steps that appear, as shown below.

 To learn more about what happens when you submit location challenges, see What to Expect after Filing a Location Challenge.